pleabargain/decision-tree-when-to-escalate/memory-bank/progress.md

 ## Current Status

-**Project Phase**: Implementation Complete, Ready for GitHub Publication and Deployment
+**Project Phase**: Deployment Phase - Git Repository Initialized

 We have successfully implemented the decision tree application with Next.js, TypeScript, and Tailwind CSS.
 The application includes a complete decision tree flow with questions, options, and recommendations that have been enhanced to provide more thoughtful guidance.
 The UI is responsive and includes progress tracking and path history display.

 The database schema for Supabase has been designed and is ready to be implemented.
 The application currently uses a mock decision tree for development, but is structured to easily connect to Supabase once deployed.

-We have also prepared the project for GitHub publication by adding a comprehensive .gitignore file, an MIT license, and Git initialization scripts for both Unix/Linux/Mac and Windows environments.
+We have prepared the project for GitHub publication by adding a comprehensive .gitignore file, an MIT license, and Git initialization scripts for both Unix/Linux/Mac and Windows environments.
+The Git repository has been initialized with an initial commit.

 The next immediate steps are to:
-1. Initialize the Git repository and publish to GitHub
+1. Create a GitHub repository and push the local repository
 2. Set up a Supabase project and run the schema.sql script
 3. Deploy the application to Vercel
 4. Connect the application to the Supabase backend